X

 About Us

 The Arizona Criminal Justice Commission is a statutorily authorized entity mandated to carry out various coordinating, monitoring and reporting functions regarding the administration and management of criminal justice programs in Arizona.
-In accordance with statutory guidelines, the Commission is comprised of 19 members who represent various elements of the criminal justice system in Arizona.
-Fourteen of the 19 Commissioners are appointed by the governor and are municipal, county or elected officials.
-The remaining five are state criminal justice agency heads.
-Appointed Commissioners serve for two years and terminate when the first regular session of the legislature is convened; they may be re-appointed.
+In accordance with statutory guidelines, the Commission is comprised of 21 members who represent various elements of the criminal justice system in Arizona.
+The Commission staff is comprised of up to 25 employees working in seven key program areas.
+Those program areas are Crime Victim Services, Data Integration Analytics and Optimization/Statistical Analysis Center, Criminal Justice Systems Improvement, Public Information, Information Technology, Finance, and Drug, Gang, and Violent Crime Control.

 ACJC was created in 1982 to serve as a resource and service organization for Arizona's 480 criminal justice agencies on a myriad of issues ranging from drugs, gangs, victim compensation and assistance to criminal record improvement initiatives.
 The ACJC works on behalf of the criminal justice agencies in Arizona to facilitate information and data exchange among state-wide agencies by establishing and maintaining criminal justice information archives, monitoring new and continuing legislation relating to criminal justice issues and gathering information and researching existing criminal justice programs.